microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 ```

 ### Install the Event Hub spout
-Several of the dependencies used in this project must be downloaded and built individually, then installed into the local Maven repository on your development environment.
 In order to receive data from Event Hub, we will use the eventhubs-storm-spout.
 - Use Remote Desktop to connect to your Storm cluster, then copy the %STORM_HOME%\examples\eventhubspout\eventhubs-storm-spout-0.9-jar-with-dependencies.jar file to your local development environment.
 - Use the following command to install the package into the local Maven store.
 This will allow us to easily add it as a reference in the Storm project in a later step.